Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/migration.md

 ```
     {{< /markdown >}}
   </details>
-  By the way check all the SVGs in your websites in order to apply this same modification if needed.

 - The close icon SVG rendering has changed in modals, offcanvases and close buttons.
 Although is has no direct impact, you might want apply this same modification within your websites.